anubhavmaity/wattbot/README.md

 Built using [Solveit](https://solve.it.com/) for development workflow.

-Competition hosted by Kaggle: [WattBot 2025](https://www.kaggle.com/competitions/WattBot2025)
+Competition organized by Christopher Endemann, Dhruba Jyoti Paul, and Annie Zhao on Kaggle: [WattBot 2025](https://www.kaggle.com/competitions/WattBot2025)